Scoliosis & Felt Sense – Feeling Again, Breathing Again Healing emotional trauma changes how we breathe and feel in our bodies

 I now realize abuse changed how I felt about myself, my body, my relationships, and the world.
 What should have happened (the healthy development of a little girl) remained cut off and undeveloped.

 My survival systems had been turned on hyper-aware and defensive, bracing for the next attack.
 This stance had become ingrained in my nervous system.
-And I had become oblivious of my body posture.
+And I had become oblivious to my body posture.
 I didn’t realize that I was holding my breath, and constricting my chest – crouching in fear.
 That was ME, even as an adult.
-All my awareness was subconsciously focussed on self-protection and survival.
-My body. had totally lost its inner locus of reference – my felt sense.
+All my awareness was subconsciously focused on self-protection and survival.
+My body. had lost its inner locus of reference – my felt sense.

 Trauma Messes Up Our Felt Sense